oiax/tgweb/README.md

 * Any included newline characters are replaced by spaces.
 * Consecutive leading and trailing spaces are removed.
 * Consecutive spaces are replaced by a single space.

+If an element has both the `class` and `tg:class` attributes, the combined value of both become the final `class` attribute value.

 ### Site properties